thejoycekung/joyce.fyi/content/posts/ductf-2020.md

 **Difficulty**: Easy
 *We managed to intercept communication between und3rm4t3r and his hacker friends.
 However it is obfuscated using something.
 We just can't figure out what it is.
 Maybe you can help us find the flag?*

-Looking at the data we get
+Looking at the data we get:
 ```sh
 (dp0
 I1